CrugBarat/rick_and_morty_Vue/README.md

 # Rick & Morty

-A basic Rick & Morty search app, which uses an API as a data source:
+A basic Rick & Morty search app, which uses a HTTP RESTful API as a data source:

 **Programming Language**: JavaScript